 The phases of OnCS-DC construction generally consist of site preparation, construction of foundations and buildings, installation of equipment, and finishing.
-Site preparation consists of clearing, excavation, and grading.
-Demolition of existing buildings would also be required for the Union Avenue South site, and a chipper is anticipated for tree processing at the Union Avenue North site.
+Site preparation consists of minimal clearing, excavation, and grading.
+Demolition of existing buildings would also be required for the Union Avenue Site.
 Foundation work includes construction of reinforced concrete foundations for structures such as the control building, transformers, reactors, and switchgear.
 Installation includes construction of all underground electrical conduits and drainage systems as well as above-ground structures.
 The primary equipment typically used to accomplish the phases of OnCS-DC construction has been identified and alternative equipment that produces less noise may be used to accomplish the phases of OnCS-DC construction.
 It has been assumed that work on construction phases may occur concurrently and all construction noise sources were assumed to be operating simultaneously.
-The primary noise generating equipment anticipated for construction of the OnCS-DC is summarized in Table 4.
+The primary noise generating equipment anticipated for construction of the OnCS-DC is summarized in Revised Table 4.